thought-machine/please/docs/codelabs/genrule.md

 //:just_words:
   plz-out/gen/just_words.wc

+$ cat plz-out/gen/lines_words_and_chars.wc
+1  9 45 file.txt

 $ cat plz-out/gen/just_words.wc
 9 file.txt

-$ cat plz-out/gen/lines_words_and_chars.wc
-1  9 45 file.txt
 ```

 ## Configuration
 Duration: 6

-Specifying the word count tool to use each time can be troublesome.
-Let's have a look at how we can configure this in
+Right now, we have to specify the new word count tool each time we use our build definition!
+Let's have a look at how we
-our `.plzconfig` instead:
+can configure this in our `.plzconfig` instead:

 ### `.plzconfig`
 ```